-Emergency response plans should be explored for scenarios like fire, severe weather, bomb threats, rabid or sick animals, strangers on the playground, and weapons on the playground.
+Emergency response plans should also be explored to like fire, severe weather, bomb threats, rabid or sick animals, strangers on the playground, and weapons on the playground.
 Emergency response plans may already be developed for inside the building, but handling emergencies outside the building is equally important.
+Be sure to Involve management in the process of developing playground emergency response plans.